reema0814/Threat-Protection-with-XDR/Labguide/lab_10_mitigate_threats.md

    ![Lab overview.](./media/lab10-task2-alerts-hunt01.png)

-1. You can also investigate the alert further by navigating back the alerts and clicking on **Deep analysis**.
+1. You can also investigate the alert further by navigating back to the alerts and clicking on **Deep analysis**.

    ![Lab overview.](./media/lab10-task2-alerts-deep-analysis.png)

 1. You will be redirected to a new tab.
-Click on **Submit** to get the detailed analayzed file.
+Click on **Submit** to get the detailed analyzed file.

    ![Lab overview.](./media/lab10-task2-alerts-deep-analysis01.png)

-1. This process will take sometime, after which you can see the deep analysis of the alert and further investigate it.
+1. This process will take some time, after which you can see the deep analysis of the alert and further investigate it.

    ![Lab overview.](./media/lab10-task2-alerts-deep-analysis02.png)

 1. Microsoft Defender also provides recommendations to mitigate the alerts.
-On the alert details page, click on **Recommendations** tab to view all the recommendations.
+On the alert details page, click on the **Recommendations** tab to view all the recommendations.

    ![Lab overview.](./media/lab10-task2-alerts-recommendations.png)